Codexterribilis/garrula/README.md

 To train the model:
 1. Set mode ="train" in configuration file setModelParams.rc.
 2. Delete the content of checkpoint folder so that it can do a fresh start.
-If not deleted, then the program will pickup the latest checkpoint file and start training from it.
+If not deleted, then the program will pick up the latest checkpoint file and start training from it.
-3. run garrula.py on command line. (python garrula.py)
+3. run garrula.py on the command line. (python garrula.py)

 To test the model:
 1. Set mode="test" in configuration file setModelParams.rc.
 2. copy the checkpoint_after5day_training/ to checkpoints/ (To get good results, otherwise can be tested from any generated CHECKPOINTS.).
-3. run garrula.py using command line. (python garrula.py)
+3. run garrula.py using the command line. (python garrula.py)

 * NOTE: